pivilartisant/france-chomage/docs/DATABASE_SETUP.md

 ## PostgreSQL Required

 PostgreSQL is required for the application to function.
-The system no longer falls back to JSON files.
-If you don't have PostgreSQL installed, please install it using the commands above.
+The system no longer uses JSON files for storage.
+Install PostgreSQL using your system's package manager or download from https://postgresql.org/download/.

 ## SQLite Alternative (Future)